 If you fan-fold it into six equal folds, you have one inch.
-In the woods, I have used a dollar bill to transfer measurements to make a three-foot camp measuring stick to make a very accurate sundial.
+In the woods, I have used a dollar bill to transfer measurements to turn a three-foot camp measuring stick into a very accurate sundial.
 So now, I had both measurements and the time.

-Even though it is has been purported as just an Urban Legend, the original design of a Solo cup was not purposely designed for exact liquid measurements.
-However, as it just so happens, the graduations where the cup takes its stacking shape, are equal to popular liquid and dry measurements.
-The Official Red Solo Cup makes a great outdoor measuring cup.
+Even though it is has been purported as just an urban legend, the original design of a Solo cup was not purposely designed for exact liquid measurements.
+However, as it just so happens, the gradations where the cup takes its stacking shape, are equal to popular liquid and dry measurements.
+As a result, the official Red Solo Cup makes a great outdoor measuring cup.

 Here are the three primary measurements that can be combined or subtracted from to cover a wide range of ratios.